 Can I use any paper for paper mache?

-Yes, you can use various paper types for paper mache, including newspaper, tissue, construction, or even recycled paper.
+You can use various paper types for paper mache, including newspaper, tissue, construction, or even recycled paper.
 However, thinner and more easily moldable papers tend to work best.
-Avoid using glossy or coated paper, as it also doesn’t absorb the paste.
+Avoid glossy or coated paper, as it doesn’t absorb the paste.

-How long does it take for a paper mache bowl to dry?
+How long does it take for the Paper Mache to dry?

 The drying time for a paper mache bowl can vary depending on factors like the thickness of the layers, humidity levels, and airflow.
 Typically, it can take anywhere from 24 hours to a few days for the bowl to completely dry.
 It’s essential to ensure that all layers are thoroughly dry before proceeding to the next step.